 For our last post in the Eastbrook Homes Tidy House series, we’re going to check out the final steps in Marie Kondo’s revolutionary KonMari method of home organization.
 Marie Kondo, who seems to have become a household name overnight, created her organization system when she was just 19 years old and still in school in Japan.

 The KonMari method relies on simplicity to give those who wish to practice it an easy starting point, solid decision-making tools, and a framework that’s built on a strong central concept.
 When it’s time to decide whether to keep or discard an object, the first question should always be “Does this item spark joy?”

 Last week, we covered the first three steps in the KonMari method – Commit, Imagine your Ideal Life, and Discard First.
 Now, let’s take a look at the last.

 - Ask yourself “Does this item spark joy?”

-While moving in to a new Eastbrook Home in one of our West Michigan, Great Lansing, MI, or Auburn, Alabama communities, the transition is made easier by discarding the items that you no longer want or need.
+While moving in to a new Eastbrook Home in one of our West Michigan or Greater Lansing area communities, the transition is made easier by discarding the items that you no longer want or need.

 When storing items based on their type instead of by expected location, it becomes easier to find stored items, and makes you less likely to drag everything out of a box looking for that one special thing.

 Marie Kondo has her own categories for organizing items, although they can be ignored or modified to meet your own needs.
-Her categories are Clothes, Books, Papers, Misc. stuff, and Sentimental.
+Her categories are:

 The basic KonMari rule for storage is to put all of the same types of items in one place.
 In other words, don’t put some books in the master bedroom closet and store another box full of paperbacks in the garage.